EVerest/EVerest/tsc/README.md

 # Technical Steering Committee (TSC) for EVerest

-The Technical Steering Committee (TSC) is the governing body of the Planetary Software Organization, as described in its [CHARTER](CHARTER.md).
+The Technical Steering Committee (TSC) is the governing body of the EVerest Project, as described in its [CHARTER](CHARTER.md).

 This directory contains all materials related to this project.